Guild: Fall of the guilds

-Influence of guilds
+Influence

 Guilds are sometimes said to be the precursors of modern cartels.
 Guilds, however, can also be seen as a set of self-employed skilled craftsmen with ownership and control over the materials and tools they needed to produce their goods.
 Some argue that guilds operated more like cartels than they were like trade unions (Olson 1982).
 However, the journeymen organizations, which were at the time illegal, may have been influential.

 The exclusive privilege of a guild to produce certain goods or provide certain services was similar in spirit and character to the original patent systems that surfaced in England in 1624.
 These systems played a role in ending the guilds' dominance, as trade secret methods were superseded by modern firms directly revealing their techniques, and counting on the state to enforce their legal monopoly.

 Some guild traditions still remain in a few handicrafts, in Europe especially among shoemakers and barbers.
 These are, however, not very important economically except as reminders of the responsibilities of some trades toward the public.

 Modern antitrust law could be said to derive in some ways from the original statutes by which the guilds were abolished in Europe.